Admissions and Affiliations

 Mike came to the Firm from Baker Botts LLP where he had been a partner in the trial department.
 He divides his practice between international litigation, mass tort defense, and commercial litigation for both plaintiffs and defendants.
 He has considerable experience in litigation in other countries, including Latin America, the Philippines, and the Caribbean.

-Mike is particularly well versed in state and federal procedure, as well as questions involving federal jurisdiction, choice of law, the doctrine of forum non conveniens, and enforcement of foreign judgments in this country.
+A generalist by choice, Mike is particularly well versed in state and federal procedure, as well as questions involving federal jurisdiction, choice of law, the doctrine of forum non conveniens, and enforcement of foreign judgments in this country.